 • antispasmodic medications if you have IBS or very severe spasms not controlled by other treatments

-If your stomach spasms are caused by a condition such as inflammatory bowel disease or IBS, treating those conditions is the best method to prevent stomach spasms.
-For stomach spasms caused by muscle strain, gas, or dehydration, here are some ways you can help prevent them from happening:
+If your cramps are caused by a condition such as inflammatory bowel disease or IBS, treating those conditions is the best method to prevent the spasms.
+For spasms caused by muscle strain, gas, or dehydration, here are some ways you can help prevent them from happening:

-• Stay hydrated.
-A loss of electrolytes due to dehydration can cause stomach spasms.
+• Stay hydrated: A loss of electrolytes due to dehydration can cause muscle spasms.
 Making sure you stay hydrated, therefore, can help reduce spasms.

-• Changing your diet may help prevent stomach spasms caused by gas, gastritis, IBS, and inflammatory bowel disorders.
+• Changing your diet: This may help prevent stomach or intestinal spasms caused by gas, gastritis, IBS, and inflammatory bowel disorders.

-• If gas is causing your stomach spasms, limiting fiber intake might help.
-Eating fiber can help people with constipation caused by IBS and gastritis.
+• If gas is causing your stomach spasms, limiting your fiber intake might help.
+However, eating fiber can help people with constipation caused by IBS and gastritis.

 • Limit your alcohol consumption.

-• Limit spicy foods, which can irritate your stomach and make spasms worse.
+• Limit spicy foods, which can irritate your stomach and intestines and make spasms worse.

 • Fatty foods can also increase symptoms in these conditions and should be limited.